Activate or Wait – 002

 Findings:

-- Left Main Coronary Artery -Normal
+- Left Main Coronary Artery – Irregular

-- Left Circumflex Coronary Artery – 30% proximal
+- Left Circumflex Coronary Artery – Irregular

-- Right Coronary Artery -Dominant, irregular
+- Right Coronary Artery – Dominant, irregular

 Recommendation: